bean601/retro-internet-fe/retro-internet-fe/README.md

 This was never meant to be a web front end, the original intent was to run a Raspberry Pi to the NIC on my 1998 IBM Aptiva E series for surfing a period correct internet.
 It worked great!

-# NOTE: This and the backend project are only meant as an education experiment.
+## NOTE: This and the backend project are only meant as an educational experiment.
 Please consider donating to Archive.org.